AstroTechies/AstroModLoaderPython/README.md

 ## What does it do?

+1. Allows you to manage your mods
+2. Takes care of mod integration
-1. Updates your mods
+3. Updates your mods
-2. Downloads mods for one dedicated server
+4. Downloads mods for one dedicated server

 ## TODO